Spikhalskiy/hashed-wheel-timer/README.md

 # Hashed Wheel Timer [![Build Status](https://travis-ci.org/Spikhalskiy/hashed-wheel-timer.svg?branch=master)](https://travis-ci.org/Spikhalskiy/hashed-wheel-timer)
-Simple Hashed Wheel Timer implementation based on Agrona WheelTimer
+Simple Hashed Wheel Timer implementation based on Agrona WheelTimer.

 ## What is it?

 Hashed Wheel Timer is an approximate timer with configurable accuracy, which could be used for very efficient single-threaded execution of scheduled tasks.

 This implementation assumes single-writer principle and timers firing on processing thread.

 Low (or NO) garbage.

 Could be used with JDK6.

 ## How to get?